For Freddy’s Mum, Melissa, research means hope that her son can have a normal, happy life without boundaries.

-Bronchiectasis definitely affects the whole family.
-Freddy can’t mix with any children who have the same condition or cystic fibrosis as it can cause cross contamination.
-It’s important he avoid being around ‘sick people’ and we have to ask friends/family not to visit if they have a cough or cold as this could end with Freddy admitted to hospital.”
+“Freddy can’t mix with any children who have the same condition or cystic fibrosis, as it can cause cross contamination … he must avoid being around ‘sick people’ and we have to ask friends or family not to visit if they have a cough or cold, as this could end with Freddy admitted to hospital.”

 Melissa says Freddy, aged just three when they moved to Australia, spent his first six weeks after the move coughing.
 She still labels the cough “absolutely heartbreaking … it wakes the whole house and makes him so tired”.

 But through ever-evolving research and practices, Melissa says the family is fortunate to have access to support, medications and respiratory specialists.

 “I am so grateful for the Lung Foundation and the amazing research advancements that they are making … without research, we wouldn’t be where we are now,” she says.

 Every day, Freddy has to do airway clearance and physiotherapy, no matter how he is feeling … he can be crying, tired and saying his chest is hurting.
 It can have Melissa in tears “but I have to remind myself that it is all to make him better.”

 Living in a semi-rural area with burn-offs in winter, Freddy has to wear a mask or stay indoors with windows closed.
 Yet he is “very active”, swimming twice a week.

 “He just wants to be like any other child.
 My over-arching hope is that my son will grow up to live a normal happy life without boundaries.“

 Through Lung Foundation Australia, the Australian Bronchiectasis Registry provides information on incidence, diagnosis and mortality rates, allowing hope of advancements in treatments and a possible cure.

 “We know that Freddy is going to do something amazing,” Melissa says.